SmokinCaterpillar/TrufflePig/README.md

 The bot works as follows: First older data is scraped from the blockchain (see `bchain.getdata.py`) or, if possible, loaded from disk.
 Next, the scraped posts are filtered and preprocessed (see `preprocessing.py`).
 Subsequently, a model is trained on the processed data (see `model.py`) or, if possible, loaded from disk.
 Next, more recent data is scraped and checked for truffles.
 Finally, the bot publishes a toplist, upvotes, and comments on the truffles (see `bchain.postdata.py`).

+### Installation and Execution

+Simply, `git clone https://github.com/SmokinCaterpillar/TrufflePig.git` and add the project directory to your `PYTHONPATH`.
+The bot can be started with `python main.py`.

+You can manually set the time the bot considers as `now` via `--now='2018-01-01-11:42:42'`.
+By default, the bot won't post to the blockchain.
+To enable posting use `--broadcast`.
+Moreover, the bot's account information needs to be set via environment variables: `STEEM_ACCOUNT`, `STEEM_POSTING_KEY`, and `STEEM_PASSWORD`.
+The latter is up to your choice and is only used to encrypt the wallet file.
+The password does not need to (and should not) be your Steemit masterpassword.

+### Open Source Usage

 The bot is open source and can be freely used for **non-commercial** (!) purposes.
 Please, check the LICENSE file.

 ![trufflepig](https://raw.githubusercontent.com/SmokinCaterpillar/TrufflePig/master/img/trufflepig17_small.png)

 *`TrufflePig`*

+(The bot's avatar has been created using https://robohash.org/)